tvijverb/atopile-solar-charger/README.md

 ```

 ## Connectors
-There are 3 2-pin JST with 2mm pitch.
+There are 3 2-pin JST connectors with a 2mm pitch.
 Positive and negative pins are indicated with a + sign on the top of the PCB.
 1. Solar input
 2. battery connector
 3. load output